Coping skills classes

 Who can attend?

-These classes are group sessions, designed to share strength, inspiration, and support, and are available to any established Kinwell patient.
+These classes are open to any patient, age 18 and older, who has established their primary care service with a Kinwell clinician.
+Patients can attend from anywhere within Washington state.
 Co-pays and fees for these medical appointments will apply based on your medical plan.
 To learn more about the costs involved, see the FAQ below.
-Premera Medicare Advantage patients will need a referral from their primary care clinician to attend these classes.

 How we interpret a situation can have a big impact on how we respond to it.
 In this class, patients will learn how to evaluate their assumptions and redirect their judgments with a skill called “check the facts.”